-Notwithstanding the foregoing, the court, in its discretion, may order child support, in the case of a child with a severe physical or mental impairment still living with or under the care of a parent, beyond the child's emancipation as defined above.
-The court shall consider the following factors when making its determination: (1) the nature and extent of the disability; (2) the cost of the extraordinary medical expenses; (3) the ability of the child to earn income; (4) the financial resources of the child; (5) the financial resources of the parents; (6) the inability of the primary caregiver of the child to sustain gainful employment on a full-time basis due to the care necessitated by the child.
-The onset of the disability must have occurred prior to the emancipation event.
-If a child support order for a child with a severe physical or mental impairment has been terminated, suspended or expired, the court shall consider the factors in this paragraph and has the discretion to order child support for this child prospectively based upon established child support guidelines.
-The court may periodically review the case to determine if circumstances warrant the continuation of child support.
+4 Notwithstanding the foregoing, the court, in its discretion, may order child support, in the 5 case of a child with a severe physical or mental impairment still living with or under the care of a parent, beyond the child's emancipation as defined above.
+The court shall consider the following 6 7 factors when making its determination: (1) the nature and extent of the disability; (2) the cost of 8 the extraordinary medical expenses; (3) the ability of the child to earn income; (4) the financial 9 resources of the child; (5) the financial resources of the parents; (6) the inability of the primary 10 caregiver of the child to sustain gainful employment on a full-time basis due to the care 11 necessitated by the child.
+The onset of the disability must have occurred prior to the emancipation 12 event.
+If a child support order for a child with a severe physical or mental impairment has been 13 terminated, suspended or expired, the court shall consider the factors in this paragraph and has the 14 discretion to order child support for this child prospectively based upon established child support 15 guidelines.
+The court may periodically review the case to determine if circumstances warrant the 16 continuation of child support.

-- (c) (1) The court may, if in its discretion it deems it necessary or advisable, appoint an attorney or a guardian ad litem to represent the interest of a minor or dependent child with respect to his or her support, custody, and visitation. - (i) In determining whether an appointment should be made, the court shall consider the extent to which a guardian ad litem may assist in providing information concerning the best interest of the child; the age of the child; the wishes of the parents as well as their financial resources; the nature of the proceeding including the level of contentiousness, allegations of child abuse or domestic violence and the risk of harm to the child if a guardian is not appointed; or conflicts of interest between the child and parents or siblings; - (ii) The guardian ad litem shall be appointed from a list of persons properly credentialed pursuant to administrative orders of the chief judge of the family court; - (iii) The court shall enter an order of appointment stating the specific assignment the optional and mandatory duties of the guardian ad litem, the guardian's access to the child and confidential information regarding the child, and a provision for payment of the costs and fees of the guardian ad litem; - (iv) Communications made to a guardian, including those made by a child, are not privileged and may or may not be disclosed to the parties, the court or to professionals providing services to the child or the family;
+(c) (1) The court may, if in its discretion it deems it necessary or advisable, appoint an attorney or a guardian ad litem to represent the interest of a minor or dependent child with respect to his or her support, custody, and visitation.

+(i) In determining whether an appointment should be made, the court shall consider the extent to which a guardian ad litem may assist in providing information concerning the best interest of the child; the age of the child; the wishes of the parents as well as their financial resources; the nature of the proceeding including the level of contentiousness, allegations of child abuse or domestic violence and the risk of harm to the child if a guardian is not appointed; or conflicts of interest between the child and parents or siblings;

+26 (ii) The guardian ad litem shall be appointed from a list of persons properly credentialed 27 pursuant to administrative orders of the chief judge of the family court;

+(iii) The court shall enter an order of appointment stating the specific assignment the optional and mandatory duties of the guardian ad litem, the guardian's access to the child and confidential information regarding the child, and a provision for payment of the costs and fees of the guardian ad litem;